 As 5G technology propagates and expands to reach new audiences and devices, the opportunities for mobile cyber attacks grow exponentially.
 While the YouTube browsing history of a toddler may be of little interest to hackers, anyone holding sensitive data or communicating privileged information is at risk.
 All thanks to legacy network protocols of global telecommunications.

 The aging of legacy protocols with the evolution of hacking techniques create the perfect conditions to empower malicious activities on increasing crowded mobile networks.
-So it’s no wonder mobile malware attacks increased by 50% in 2019, and in 2020 are expected to continue to wreak mobile security havoc at an exponential rate.
+SonicWall recorded 87% increase in Internet of Things (IoT) malware in 2022, and in 2023 are expected to continue to wreak mobile security havoc at an exponential rate.

 Let’s meet one of the most prominent mobile network vulnerabilities threatening mobile service providers and users in the past years: SS7 loopholes.